 Caravanning and camping in Northern Ireland's forests can be fun, and a great way to take a break or spend holidays.
-There is a range of different forests in Northern Ireland which cater for people camping or caravanning.
+There several forests in Northern Ireland with sites and facilties for camping and caravanning.

 Caravanning and camping sites in Northern Ireland are close to beautiful scenery to enjoy when you awake each morning.
 Fresh water, hot showers, toilet facilities, chemical toilet disposal points and electricity hook up points (for caravans) are provided at many main stay sites.
 Some sites have cafés and shop facilities nearby.

 Camping facilities for tent packers are also available at the sites listed on this page for those who want to experience the great outdoors.
 These sites share the same washing and toilet facilities with caravan based visitors and have easy access for cars.

 Separate camping facilities are available at some sites for youth organisations.
 If you are a lone backpacker, scout or guide, or a family who prefers to be under canvas, you'll find a site to suit your needs.

 Caravanning and camping sites in Northern Ireland's forests

 - Castlewellan Forest Park